AnastasiiaGorelova/TextSearcher/README.md

 ## Run the application
 0. Install JDK 17, Gradle, Node
 1. Create the **permanent** environment variable `SOURCE_FOLDER_PATH` with value of the absolute path to folder.
+   Make sure that `env` sees the environment variable!

    (E.g. `SOURCE_FOLDER_PATH={your path to project folder}/src/test/resources/test_data`.
 There are some files with "Alice in Wonderland" quotes.)